 Increasing the EU's competitiveness on the global market, as well as building a strong foundation for future technological advancements, is of great importance for the Partnership.
-The key objectives within this area are:
+The key objectives within this area are to:

-- " Create opportunities for R&I to support raw materials supply from both primary and secondary sources. - " Promote international knowledge exchange by welcoming third countries in joining the Partnership and increasing the number of joint projects between continents. - " Provide science-based data and methodologies for policy and decision makers in the areas of financing, permitting and circular economy.
+- >> Create opportunities for R&I to support RM supply from both primary and secondary sources as well as substitution of CRM. - " Promote international knowledge exchange by welcoming third countries to the Partnership and increasing the number of joint projects between continents. - " Provide science-based data and methodologies for policy and decision makers in the areas of financing, permitting and circular economy. - " Communicate EU environmental governance and practice on sustainable mining (e.g., corporate sustainable reporting, corporate sustainable mining, due diligence directives and best available technologies).